SystemsApproach/ops/intro.rst

   degradation, with the goal of sustaining the service.
 This may involve some closed-loop control, but is often human-intense, which involves monitoring a dashboard and fielding alerts, and then re-configuring the system as necessary.
+This is often referred to simply as "Day 2 Operations".

 Again, “Day x” is how traditional network vendors characterize the process of operationalizing the devices they sell, which in turn